Module 01: Tensors

 print(f"PyTorch: {embeddings.shape} + {bias.shape} = {result.shape}")

-PyTorch tensors are essentially NumPy arrays with superpowers.
+PyTorch tensors are NumPy arrays with superpowers.
 The API is nearly identical:

 # NumPy <-> PyTorch conversion